LArSoft/larsoft.github.io/wiki/Which_types_should_go_in_my_C++_function_arguments.md

-Which types should go in my C++ function arguments?(#Which-types-should-go-in-my-C-function-arguments)
+Which types should go in my C++ function arguments?
 =========================================================================================================

 The following apply to pure functions.
 If you are dealing with class methods, some points might be different.

-Decorators: pointers, references, constant references(#Decorators-pointers-references-constant-references) {.wiki-class-count}
+Decorators: pointers, references, constant references
 -------------------------------------------------------------------------------------------------------------

 So, you need to have a function that takes a vector of real numbers and a flag, and produces a different vector.\